MentorAPM/react-structured-query/README.md

 A list of options that will generate if the value is supposed to be an enumerable list.
 Used with the enumoptions data type.

-*Note:* Boolean data type does not generate a default list and you should pass in an on options object describing the true/false for it.
+*Note:* Boolean data type has a default list of `['True', 'False']`.
+This can be overrode by passing in your own options object.

 * optionObjs ( *[object]* )